T20X/notes/cpp_lowlatency.md

 Compressing multiple case labels into a bitset.
 Transforming the switch statement into a jump table.
 Transforming the switch statement into a binary decision tree

+# strict aliasign

+linux kernel disables it ! that what Torvalds said:

+In x86, I doubt _any_ amount of alias analysis makes a huge difference (as long as the compiler at least doesn't think that local variable spills can alias with anything else).
+Not enough registers, and generally pretty aggressively OoO (with alias analysis in hardware) makes for a much less sensitive platform

+#  gperf

+GNU gperf is a perfect hash function generator.
+For a given list of strings, it produces a hash function and hash table, in form of C or C++ code, for looking up a value depending on the input string.
+The hash function is perfect, which means that the hash table has no collisions, and the hash table lookup needs a single string comparison only